Health Plans Scenario Guidebook

 To prevent these requests from falling to the wayside and to show members that their time is valued, health insurance providers need to establish internal processes and procedures to improve member service and call center efficiency and then implement them through their CRM.
 For example, a health insurer could create service level agreements that set expectations for response times based on the mode of communication — say, 4 hours for a phone call, 24 hours for an email, and so on.

 Maintaining consistent communication is another way to reduce call center volume and to make members feel valued.
-Rather than wait for something to go wrong to talk to members, insurers should provide regular updates and periodically check-in to improve member engagement and resolve issues before they occur.
+Rather than wait for something to go wrong to talk to members, insurers should provide regular updates and periodically check in to improve member engagement and resolve issues before they occur.
 Member self-service is another great way to reduce call volume; the more information an insurer can provide members to help them find answers to their own questions rather than call in and speak to a live person, the better.

-For those calls that do inevitably come through, service reps should use member profiles pulled from their employer’s CRM to better understand each member’s individual needs — that way, they can get to the heart of the issue and be on track to a resolution that much quicker.
+For those calls that do inevitably come through, service reps should use member profiles pulled from their employer’s CRM to better understand each member’s individual needs — that way, they can get to the heart of the issue and on track to a resolution that much quicker.
 A CRM can also provide valuable analytics around call center data, such as which plans get the most benefit questions, for member education and member engagement.

 - Pair Service Representative Training with Technology

 A representative can provide impeccable member service but, without being taught how to use their employer’s CRM system, will find themselves limited in what they’re able to accomplish.
-Therefore, health insurers need to invest in comprehensive training that accounts for their existing IT infrastructure, organizational change management, and basic industry best practices in order to be truly effective.
+Therefore, health insurers need to invest in comprehensive training that accounts for their existing IT infrastructure, organizational change management, and basic industry best practices to be effective.

 - Identify Opportunities for Preventative Care